Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Image: International Gem Society 2025.
 All rights reserved.

-The most important and most common sulfite mineral is gypsum CaSO4*2H2O.
-It has been known for thousands of years and has had a crucial role as raw material in construction.
+The most important and most common sulfite mineral is gypsum (CaSO4 · 2H2O).
+Known and used for millennia, gypsum plays a crucial role as raw material for construction.

 baryte - Morocco